icywind/RemoteAssistantAR/README.md

 - The drawn outlines may not be on the surface of target object; this is due to hardcoded Z-Positions of the placement.
 - There may be a few seconds delay when the two clients join the channel and start streaming.
 - You may experience long delays on lower end devices (e.g. iPhone 6s) if you try to screen record the CastAR Client.
+- This project is design for running in 1-to-1 Communication mode.
+Please make your own modification for more users.